profbmuthu/OnLine/PITCHME.md

 - <span style="color: #e49436">*DNS Spoofing Attack*</span>:
 - A malicious attacker reroutes the DNS translation
-- It points to a different server which is typically infected with malware
+- Points to a different server which is typically infected with malware
 - Can be used to help spread viruses and worms.
 - Also called DNS cache poisoning